Injured or unwell?

 Your GP provides a range of services by appointment and will be able to assess your immediate needs as well as refer you into a specialist service, such as outpatients, if necessary.
-They also know your medical history so are best placed to manage you - THINK FIRST, DON'T GO TO A&E.
+They also know your medical history so are best placed to manage you.

 Urgent care centre

 Cuts / Burns / Sprains / Strains / Suspected breaks / Minor head injuries / Bites and stings

 If you have an urgent but non-life-threatening illness or condition, attend the urgent care centre.

 Always consider an alternative service appropriate to your needs.

 - Guy’s Urgent Care Centre at Guy’s Hospital